 Keep Sedona Beautiful does not oppose development.

 We oppose what we firmly believe is inappropriate or damaging development.
 By that, we mean such things as large-scale mega-developments that are imposed on rural communities.
 These developments are certain to harm sensitive ecological resources like riparian areas, or commercial developments located in residential areas.

 The three development proposals noted above typify the development proposals we oppose: El Rojo Grande, Spring Creek Ranch and AutoCamp.

 In 2018 Chicago-based ELS requested rezoning of the 174 acre El Rojo Grande property just west of Sedona to allow construction of 628 manufactured homes and 60 RV sites.
 Residents would purchase the manufactured homes but would be required to lease the land those homes were built on.
 In January 2019 Yavapai County Planning and Zoning (P&Z) received a groundswell of resident opposition and unanimously voted against recommending this rezoning.
 In February 2019 the developer withdrew their contingent offer for the property, and in June 2021 it was announced that an individual purchased the entire parcel with the intent to live there.

 CLICK HERE to access the citizen-created website dedicated to opposing El Rojo Grande.

 In September 2019 a Scottsdale developer submitted a proposal to rezone 282 acres located on either side of Spring Creek, southwest of Sedona off of Hwy 89A.
-They planned to build 3,100 units: 1,850 manufactured home sites, 550 mobile home sites, 400 apartment units and a 200 unit assisted living facility.
+They planned to build 3,100 units: 1,850 manufactured home sites, 550 mobile home sites, 400 apartment units and a 200-unit assisted living facility.
 Like El Rojo Grande, the developer would retain ownership of all property while mobile homeowners would rent the land on which their homes sat.
 P&Z narrowly voted against this proposal.
 Before County Supervisors heard it, the developer amended the proposal to reduce the number of units.
 Before being re-heard by P&Z, the developer withdrew their proposal.